 Referral for evaluation by an otolaryngologist should be considered in any child with symptoms suggestive of sleep-disordered breathing, persistent middle ear effusion, and/or recurrent throat infections despite adequate treatment with antibiotics.

 Educating patients, physicians, and allied health professionals is a key component of providing the best evidence-based care possible to achieve improved patient outcomes.

-Multidisciplinary team-based clinics have shown promise in improving health outcomes.
-Pediatric multidisciplinary aerodigestive clinics are a common example of this model of patient care.
-In a recent longitudinal case series of patients with persistent symptoms after evaluation and treatment by a single specialist, 73% of patients showed significant improvement in their presenting symptoms after treatment at a multidisciplinary aerodigestive clinic.
+interprofessional team-based clinics have shown promise in improving health outcomes.
+Pediatric interprofessional aerodigestive clinics are a common example of this model of patient care.
+In this setting, nurse educators assist in educating the patient and family.
+Multiple medical specialists work with the nursing staff in coordinating care.
+The pharmacist provides guidance in antibiotic selection and monitoring for side effects.
+In a recent longitudinal case series of patients with persistent symptoms after evaluation and treatment by a single specialist, 73% of patients showed significant improvement in their presenting symptoms after treatment at an interprofessional aerodigestive clinic.
 (Level V)